Public Policy for the Greater Good

 Learn more about our Nutrition and Food Safety Partnerships and Collaborations

 Safety is a priority for our company and central to our culture.
 Leading with safety – both in the workplace and the food we make – is one of the key operating principles that guides our work.
-We invested US$15.2 million in food safety in fiscal 2017; 8.5 percent of essential capital investment in 2017 was for projects related to food safety.
+We invested US $13.6 million in food safety in fiscal 2020; equal to 9.25% of our total essential supply chain capital investment for the year.
 Read more our food safety approach here.

 We have a long history in food safety leadership.
 The Pillsbury Company, more than 50 years ago, developed the Hazard Analysis and Critical Control Points (HACCP) process with NASA for ensuring food safety.
 The HACCP approach identifies key stages in production where food safety risks can be minimized or eliminated.
 Today, HACCP has become the food industry’s gold standard and the backbone of many countries’ food safety regulations around the world.